Quilt Tips and A Few Videos***

-Use dental floss to sew on buttons for a secure finish.
+Use dental floss to sew buttons for a secure finish.

 Needle Size Chart